masyri/bioinfo2/README.md

 Start this program with ./ccp (without arguments)

-- Load a folder with PDB-Files
+- Load a folder with PDB-Files with this program

-- print a occurrence-matrix of all contacts between amino acids
+- print an occurrence-matrix of all contacts between amino acids

 - print a probability-matrix for all occurrences